akshita5458/Breast_cancer-_classification/README.md

     Pickle: The trained Logistic Regression model is saved using Pickle, allowing it to be loaded into the Streamlit application for real-time predictions.

+P.S.: If you find this helpful, kindly consider giving it a star rating.
+Thank you!